laiquet/idtrackerai-enhanced/docs/source/how_to_install.rst

     conda activate [NAME_OF_THE_ENVIRONMENT]

-If you don't remember the name of the environment, you can type :code:`conda env list` to list all the environments in your computer.
+If you don't remember the name of the environment, you can type ``conda env list`` to list all the environments in your computer.

 Once done, you can test your installation by running: